Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

        ncn-m/w# kubeadm reset --force
        ```

-   1. Verify that no containers are running in containerd
+   1. Verify that no containers are running in containerd.

        ```bash
        ncn-m/w # crictl ps